 If you are using a pick mattock, then the pick portion is used to break up harder or densely packed soil, including rocks and stones.

 The sharp pick portion of this variation can bust up earth and rocks far easier compared to a standard mattock.

-If you are using a claw mattock, then the claw portion can be used to dig out weeds and cultivate the ground.
+If you are using a claw mattock, the claw portion can dig out weeds and cultivate the ground.